 This Policy governs mandatory Child Abuse reporting requirements under the Pennsylvania Child Protective Services Law, 23 Pa.C.S. § 6301 et seq., and University policy which, in some instances, requires broader protection than the CPSL.
 Any doubt regarding whether to report suspected Child Abuse should be resolved in favor of filing a report.

-The purpose of this Policy is to educate members of the University community about discrimination and harassment.
+The purpose of this Policy is to educate members of the University Community about discrimination and harassment.
+The Policy is available in PDF form and will be available in multiple formats by August 21, 2020.

 This Policy prohibits Sexual Misconduct, Relationship Violence, and Stalking (all of which such conduct is defined in Section IV below) of/against University community members of any gender, gender identity, gender expression, or sexual orientation.